21+ Interesting Facts About Gorillas. Relation to humans, diet, habitat, strength & more

 All the gorilla species can be seen in the wild.
 They however don't share a common habitat, and so to see any given kind of gorilla, you will need to visit a specific area.

-Gorilla tours in Uganda and Rwanda are more popular with travelers because they have good safety records and developed tourism infrastructures.
+Gorilla tours in Uganda and Rwanda are more popular with travellers because they have good safety records and well-developed tourism infrastructures.
 Take a look at our article on the safest African countries to visit.

 17. Mountain Gorillas Can't Live In A Zoo